-- System 82 Float Glass Frit
+Benefits of System 82 Float/Window Glass

 How to decorate Glassy Cuts shapes:

-of your Glassy Cuts.
-Either side is usable when layering with System 82 Float Glass Frit.
-The frit has high saturation so a little goes a long way.
-When sifting, if the glass is covered with frit then you have enough colorant to give you a vibrant color.
 To achieve different effects, try tapering out the colorant for softer look, Layer the frit for color effects or use a different size frit to add texture and design.
 Please note, larger frit does not go thru stencils very well but can be applied with fingers or tweezers.

 Lastly, fuse in your own kiln with our firing schedule.